kilean20/kilean20.github.io/_posts/2021-09-23-bifidel_GPvsNN.md

 The Bayesian paradigm provides a coherent approach for specifying sophisticated hierarchical models: The **HF** data (*evidence*) update the *posterior* (our target) model conditioned on the *prior* model (*belief*) that is constructed from **LF** data.
 In this post, I demonstrate Bi-fidelity modeling performance on a toy model using a Bayesian Neural-Network ensemble and compare it with the Gaussian Process.

 In addition, the Bayesian paradigm propagates uncertainties between fidelities.
 This is very useful information for surrogate-model-based decision-making.
+A notebook of this work can be found [here](https://www.kaggle.com/kilean/bi-fidel-baggingnn)